ExitValue.ai

 What multiple do plastics manufacturers sell for?

-Generic plastics manufacturers (injection molding, extrusion, blow molding) typically sell for 4-7x EBITDA at the SMB level and 7-10x at mid-market.
-Specialty positioning — FDA-cleared medical molding, aerospace/defense, clean-room capable — clears 7-12x.
-Public comps like Berry Global and Atkore trade at 8-12x EBITDA.
+Generic plastics manufacturers (injection molding, extrusion, blow molding) typically sell for platform-tier earnings multiples at the SMB level and 7-10x at mid-market.
+Specialty positioning, FDA-cleared medical molding, aerospace/defense, clean-room capable, clears 7-12x.
+Public comps like Berry Global and Atkore trade at platform-tier earnings multiples.

 Why do medical and aerospace plastics command a premium?

 Medical molding (ISO 13485, Class II/III device validation, clean-room capable) and aerospace plastics (AS9100, ITAR-registered) have program lifecycles of 15-30 years, extreme switching costs once qualified onto a part, and pricing power.
-Buyers — both strategics and PE — pay 2-4x EBITDA premium for these positions because the cash flows are durable and the qualifications are irreplaceable.
+Buyers, both strategics and PE, pay platform-tier earnings multiples premium for these positions because the cash flows are durable and the qualifications are irreplaceable.

 How does customer concentration affect a plastics valuation?

-Plastics businesses typically run high customer concentration — top 3 customers at 50-70% of revenue is common.
-Above 40% in a single customer, expect a 1-2x EBITDA discount or significant escrow tied to retention.
+Plastics businesses typically run high customer concentration, top 3 customers at a percent-of-revenue range is common.
+Above 40% in a single customer, expect a platform-tier earnings multiples discount or significant escrow tied to retention.
 Long-term supply agreements, sole-source positioning, and high switching costs (FDA/ISO qualification, mold tooling) materially soften this discount.

 Who buys plastics manufacturers?